Imrancr7/Imrancr7/README.md

 Here are some ideas to get you started:

 -->
+- 🎓 Final-Year Computer Science Student at BMSCE, Bengaluru.
 - 🌱 I’m currently learning React.Js
+- 💡 Passionate about coding, problem-solving, and leveraging technology for social impact
+- 🚀 Experienced with C++, Python, and Web Development
+- 🔍 Interested in Data Science, Machine Learning, Full Stack Web Devlopment and Optimization.
 - 💬 Ask me about DSA
-- ⚡ Fun fact: How to reduce errors in code, by encountering whole lot of them
+- ⚡ Fun fact: "How to reduce errors in code, by encountering whole lot of them"
+- 🤝 Open to collaborations on projects and ideas that can make a difference!

 ## 🌐 Socials: